 - Make wet mixture.
 Separate the egg yolks and egg whites.
 Here’s a quick video tutorial that shows how to easily separate egg whites from the yolks.
 Beat the egg yolks and stir them into the yeast mixture along with the vanilla extract.
 Now, pour the liquid ingredients into the flour mixture.
 Stir in melted butter and combine thoroughly.
 Some small lumps are fine.

 - Beat the egg whites.
-Using a hand mixer or stand mixer fitted with a whisk attachment, beat the egg whites until stiff peaks form (see photo of beaters above and photo below of egg whites added to batter); carefully fold into batter.
+Using an electric mixer (can be hand or stand mixer) fitted with a whisk attachment, beat the egg whites until stiff peaks form (see photos below); carefully fold into batter.
 Let the mixture stand in a warm place, about 45 minutes or until batter doubles in size.

-- Cook waffles.
+- Cook.
 Preheat waffle iron and grease it with nonstick cooking spray or butter.
 Give the batter a gentle stir and then pour or spoon batter into waffle maker to mostly fill the surface completely and close the lid.
 Cook the waffles until golden brown and crisp (and according to instructions), about 5 minutes.
-Transfer the cooked waffles to a plate or a wire rack.
+Transfer them to a plate or a wire rack.
 Repeat to cook the remaining batter.

 - Serve.
 Add your favorite toppings and enjoy!

-To keep waffles warm, place a wire rack on a baking sheet in a 200 degree oven and add the waffles to the wire rack as they finish cooking.
+Pro tip.
+To keep warm, place a wire rack on a baking sheet in a 200 degree f oven and add the waffles to the wire rack as they finish cooking.

-These waffles are really simple to make, but here are a few tips to make sure that they turn out perfect!
+This breakfast is really simple to make, but here are a few tips and tricks to make sure that it turns out perfect!

 - Do NOT over mix batter.
 If you stir the batter too much, these waffles may not have the best texture and could end up tough, rather than light and fluffy.
 Stir the wet and dry ingredients together until just combined.
 Lumps are a normal indication that your waffles won’t be tough or rubbery.
 Here’s more info on over mixing and why it should be avoided.